score-json/json/TSF/trustable/no-parsing-faults/NPF-03.1.md

     Erikhu1: 1.0
 ---

-The service ignores leading and trailing whitespace.
+The service provided by nlohmann/json ignores leading and trailing whitespace.